Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-MS-Entra-Exo_ is a _target_ connector. _MS-Entra-Exo_ provides a set of REST API's that allow you to programmatically interact with its data.
+_HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online_ is a _target_ connector. _MS-Entra-Exo_ provides a set of REST API's that allow you to programmatically interact with its data.

-The _HelloID-Conn-Prov-Target-MS-Entra-Exo_ connector supports both _Microsoft Entra_ combined with _Microsoft Exchange Online_, as well as standalone _Microsoft Entra_ environments.
+The _HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online_ connector supports both _Microsoft Entra_ combined with _Microsoft Exchange Online_, as well as standalone _Microsoft Entra_ environments.
 Integration with _Exchange Online_ can be enabled via the configuration by toggling the `Exchange Online integration` option.

 [!NOTE]
 When using MS Exchange Online, please note that licensing must be configured separately, for example through group-based licensing (e.g., by assigning licenses via group memberships).